sergeyOHC/RadioBrowser/README.md

 ```

 #### Advanced search
-To use advanced search user `AdvancedSearchOptions`
+To use advanced search use `AdvancedSearchOptions`

 ```c#
 var results = await radioBrowser.Search.AdvancedAsync(new AdvancedSearchOptions